cz0479y/next16-commerce/STEPS.md

 ### All page

 - See the rest of the boundaries pre-marked on other pages: all products.
 Categories and products.
-We can cache this too.
+Reload -> we can cache this too.
-- On reload though, error from nextjs, search params doesn't have a suspense above it, remember it's a dynamic API.
+- We have an error from nextjs though, categories doesn't have a suspense above it.
+Ah, my page actually blocked, slow loading.
 CacheComponents tells us we should either cache or suspend this.
-Make a choice: I can either add back the loading.tsx from before, or shift this page more towards static.
+Make a choice: I can either a loading.tsx, or shift this page more towards static.
+- We are getting help identifying blocking calls, which is common problem.
+CacheComponents will help us avoid performance issues.
+- (Notice blocking in the network tab.
+The entire page is blocked on something.
+It's really hard to know where the blocking is coming from without it).
+- Simple solution, add huge loading.tsx skeleton code.
+That works.
-- With cacheComponents, dynamic is like a scale, and it's up to us to decide how much static we want.
+- However, ith cacheComponents, dynamic is like a scale, and it's up to us to decide how much static we want.
 Let's create a bigger static shell here.
-- Also, we are getting help identifying blocking calls, which is common problem.
-CacheComponents will help us avoid performance issues.
+Delete loading.tsx.
+- Resolve getCategories deeper down, pattern we learned in the beginning, inside the CategoryFilters component, add react cache() deduping, not a problem for my responsive view.
+Use individual skeletons inside page.tsx for the categoryFilters.
-- Refactor to resolve deeper down, error gone.
-Now I have a bigger static shell, because the searchparams dont prevent this content from being statically generated anymore.
+- Still error on searchparams, refactor to resolve deeper down, error gone.
+Now I have a bigger static shell, because the searchparams and the category fetch dont prevent this content from being statically generated anymore.
 Error gone, suspended by the product list.
-- (Wich we just experienced earlier before adding this suspense.
-Remove it and show cacheComponents would have identified this blocking call for us, ensuring we don't create slow apps).
+- Loading state, search is now accessible from the start, and I can see my welcome banner and close this already.
+- As you can see, CacheComponents making sure we follow best practices for RSC, and actually helping us think about where we resolve our promises, improving component architecture.
 - Add use cache to the CategoryFilters, mark cached, remove suspense.
 - Keep my Products hybrid, because I want them fresh.
 - Footer -> Categories: Can only use cache async functions, but since we already use the donut here it’s not a problem for the ShowMore, allowing us to cache more content as well as getting compositional benefits.
 It's all connected.
 Remove suspense.